Selected Refereed Papers Delivered at the 2010 ALSB Annual Conference in Richmond, Virginia

 Shareholder Primacy and the Business Judgment Rule: Arguments for Expanded Corporate Democracy by Robert Sprague and Aaron Lyttle.

-State Minimum Wage Laws in the Pacific Northwest and their Effect on Unemployment Rates by Debra Burke, Stephen Miler, and Joseph Long.
+State Minimum Wage Laws in the Pacific Northwest and their Effect on Unemployment Rates by Debra Burke, Stephen Miller, and Joseph Long.